uncenter/uncenter.dev/src/posts/npm-install-everything.md

 ---
-title: The package that broke NPM (accidentally)
+title: The package that broke npm (accidentally)
-description: How we made a package that depends on every single NPM package... and broke NPM in the process.
+description: How we made a package that depends on every single npm package... and completey broke npm in the process.
 tags: ['npm']
 date: 2024-01-03
-edited: 2024-01-04
+edited: 2024-05-07
 comments: true
 # spell-checker:ignore unpublish, unpublishing
 ---